-After Carol Dweck’s “Mindset” the “growth mindset” concept has become very popular in self-development circles.
+After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 We generally support and encourage a growth mindset here.